giuliodondi/Space-Shuttle-System-Expanded/README.md

 - Every time in the future that you update RO, the Shuttle configs will be overwritten.
 You must restore them manually of the mod will be broken

 ## Known Issues
-- The SRB bottom separator motors have their thrust transforms broken, I advise not to install them and use something else.
-The nose cone separator motors work fine.
-- If you jettison the rcs covers during ascent, they can collide with and destroy other parts.
-Disable them in the VAB
 - The split rudder, when fully open, can induce yaw instability.
 Up to about 3/4 it's fine
 - Cockpit internal pending rework
 - Wings no longer have colliders - required by the aero model to work correctly
-- The hatch animation is now fixed but the hatch itself is not functional, work in progress

 ## Realistic Aerodynamics (experimental)